wan19990901/RASC/README.md

 ## Contact

-For questions and feedback, please open an issue in this repository.
+For questions and feedback, please open an issue in this repository or sent an email to wxr9et@virginia.edu for inquiry.

 ## Acknowledgments